gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

     $ ls

     data.tpqr            offset-distribution.png  ontarget-channel0.png
-    offset-channel0.png  offtarget-channel0.png   Rpb1SNAP549_glimpse
+    offset-channel0.png  offtarget-channel0.png   DatasetA_glimpse

-Additionally the program has saved field of view (FOV) images displaying locations of on-target and off-target AOIs in the first frame (make sure that AOIs are *inside* of the FOV):
+Additionally the program has saved

+* field of view (FOV) images (``ontarget-channel0.png`` and ``offtarget-channel0.png``)
+  displaying locations of on-target and off-target AOIs in the first frame (make sure that AOIs are *inside* of the FOV):

 .. image:: ontarget-channel0.png
    :width: 700